blossm-network/toolbox/README.md

 blossm command-gateway init

 // ** configure the command gateway's blossm.yaml file to give public access to the `meow` command. **

+// Once the event-store, command and gateway have been deployed, the command can be reached via a POST to https://c.cat.animals.your.network/meow

+cd ../../../../views
+mkdir stores
+mkdir stores/dashboard
+cd stores/dashboard
+blossm view-store init

+// ** configure the view-store's blossm.yaml

+blossm projection init

+// ** configure the projection's blossm.yaml.

+cd ..
+blossm view-gateway init

+// ** configure the view gateway's blossm.yaml file to give public access to the `dashboard` view store. **

 ```